MananDhinora/ConwaysGameofLife/README.md

 # Conway's Game of Life
-Conway's game of life coded in python using tkinter
+Conway's game of life coded in python using pygame